Free no-obligation site survey · Nationwide coverage Contact Us

 Cladding spraying in Portsmouth

-Few places in England test a coated steel building like Portsmouth.
-Most of the city sits on an island, the sea is never far away, and salt spray reaches cladding that would weather far more slowly inland.
-Cladding spraying counters that exposure: the existing panels are cleaned, repaired and resprayed on site with a coating system chosen for the conditions, at a fraction of recladding cost.
+There aren’t many places in England that test a coated steel building like Portsmouth.
+Most of the city sits on an island, the sea is always close by, and salt spray reaches cladding that would last a lot longer inland.
+Cladding spraying tackles that exposure: we clean, repair and respray the existing panels on site with a coating system picked for the local conditions.
+It costs a fraction of what recladding would.

-We are survey-led, and in a marine environment that is not a sales line.
-The state of the cut edges and the adhesion of the old finish decide what the job is, and neither can be judged from the road.
+We’re survey-led.
+In a marine environment, that’s not just a sales pitch.
+The state of the cut edges and how well the old finish is stuck on decide what the job really is, and you can’t see either of those from the road.

 What marine exposure does, and where we look for it

-• Cut edge corrosion at sheet ends, laps and around openings
+• Cut edge corrosion at the ends of sheets, where they overlap, and around any openings

-• Rust staining and blistering low on seaward-facing elevations
+• Rust stains and blisters low down on the elevations that face the sea

-• Chalking and heavy fade on the sun-and-salt face of the building
+• Chalking and bad fading on the side of the building that gets sun and salt

-• Sealant joints and fixings that have given up early
+• Sealant joints and fixings that have given up too soon

-Caught while the corrosion is still at the edges, all of this is treatable, and treating it properly is most of what separates a lasting respray from a cosmetic one.
-The colour is the last five per cent of the job; the preparation is the rest.
-Once the new finish is on, an annual wash-down to shift salt deposits is the single cheapest thing an owner can do to help it last.
+If we catch the corrosion while it’s still at the edges, it’s all treatable.
+Treating it properly is what makes a respray last, rather than just looking good for a bit.
+The colour is the last five per cent of the job; the preparation is all the rest.
+Once the new finish is on, an annual wash-down to get rid of salt deposits is the cheapest thing an owner can do to help it last.

 Why we survey first: no two roofs in Portsmouth are the same.
-A real surveyor inspects the building, the surface and the access, then recommends only what it needs — no guesswork, and no generic price.
+One of our surveyors inspects the building, the surface and the access, then recommends only what it needs — no guesswork, and no generic price.

 From survey to finished elevation

-The inspection produces a written scope: which panels need replacing, where edges need mechanical preparation and sealing, what each elevation needs by way of cleaning and priming, and which coating system suits both the substrate and the exposure.
-Pricing follows the report.
-Work is then phased so the premises keep operating, with masking protecting glazing, signage and anything parked nearby.
-Roller shutters, doors, fascias and gutter lines are usually included in the same scope, so the finished building reads as a whole rather than a fresh wall above tired trims.
+The inspection gives you a written scope: which panels need replacing, where edges need mechanical prep and sealing, what each elevation needs for cleaning and priming, and which coating system suits both the material and the exposure.
+The price comes after that report.
+We phase the work so your premises can keep running, with masking protecting glazing, signage, and anything parked nearby.
+Roller shutters, doors, fascias, and gutter lines are usually in the same scope, so the finished building looks consistent, not like a new wall above tired trims.

-We survey and spray across Portsmouth and the surrounding Hampshire towns, including Gosport, Fareham, Havant and over to Southampton, so buildings either side of the harbour are equally reachable.
+We survey and spray across Portsmouth and the towns around it in Hampshire, including Gosport, Fareham, Havant and over to Southampton.
+Buildings on both sides of the harbour are easy for us to reach.

-System choice carries more weight here than inland.
-The specification has to suit a salt-laden environment as well as the substrate, and on tight urban sites the plan also has to deal with neighbouring buildings, parked cars and pavements within masking distance.
-Both questions get answered at survey stage, in writing, before a price is attached to anything.
+Choosing the right system matters more here than inland.
+The spec has to handle a salty environment as well as the substrate.
+On tight urban sites, the plan also needs to deal with neighbouring buildings, parked cars, and pavements within masking distance.
+We answer both of those questions at the survey stage, in writing, before putting a price on anything.

 The point where we advise replacement instead

-Marine exposure means more buildings here reach the point of no return than inland, and it would be dishonest to pretend otherwise.
-Perforated sheets, composite panels with wet or delaminating cores, and elevations where fixings have failed wholesale are beyond coating.
-Where the survey finds that, the report says replacement, sometimes for a few panels, sometimes for more, and we explain the reasoning rather than spray over the evidence.
-A coating earns its keep on sound steel; on failed steel it just postpones the bill and adds our invoice to it.
+Marine exposure means more buildings here reach the point of no return than inland.
+It would be wrong to pretend otherwise.
+If sheets are perforated, composite panels have wet or delaminating cores, or fixings have failed all over an elevation, they’re beyond coating.
+Where the survey finds that, the report will say replacement, sometimes for a few panels, sometimes for more.
+We’ll explain why, rather than just spraying over the problem.
+A coating works on sound steel; on failed steel, it just delays the inevitable bill and adds ours to it.

 Cladding spraying survey near Portsmouth